rossanx/akfs/docs/journal.md

 don't need some of the structures present in protected-mode.
 In real-mode the position of the interrupt vector table (IVT) is fixed at the very beginning of memory.
 On the other hand, in protected-mode the IVT can be placed anywhere in memory.
-To inform where the IVT is you should create a table called IDT (Interrupt Descriptor Table).
+In protected-mode, the IVT is called IDT (Interrupt Descriptor Table).
 In protected-mode you can configure areas of the memory to be used as code or data placeholders with rigid limits.
 In order to do that, you create a table that informs how the memory should be used and where that memory starts and ends.
 This table is called GDT (Global Descriptor Table).
-Any process that is created can have it's own GDT entry.
+Any process that is created can have it's own GDT entry (usually a pointer to an LDT - Local Descriptor Table - We are not using LDTs in kalimera, at least for now).
 In our case, we are going to create kernel threads to run our tasks (always switched to ring 0) - kalimera kernel will not run user-space code, i.e., CPU running in ring 3, at least for now.
 In doing so, every thread shares the same GDT entries.

 GDT is a complex beast where you can configure a bunch of things